jcostaa1/jcostaa1/README.md

 <p align="center">
 I love working with Python, Java, and R to build solutions and dive deep into SQL, PL/SQL, and NoSQL databases.
 <br>I enjoy playing with cloud platforms like AWS, and I’m passionate about data engineering tools such as DBT, Databricks (1x certified), Apache Airflow (2x certified), Kafka, and Docker. </br>
-<i>✨ I also create interactive data visualization dashboards helping to transform raw data into insightful stories. ✨</i></p>
+✨ I also create interactive data visualization dashboards helping to transform raw data into insightful stories. ✨</p>

 <p align="center">
   🌱 <i>Always learning and expanding my knowledge in emerging technologies.</i>